 Hit the enter key to begin the search for the plugin in the WordPress code index.
 You will then see this plugin in the first box on the left-hand side.

-This plugin works with the latest WordPress version which currently is 4.7
+NOTE: This plugin works with the latest WordPress version which currently is 4.7.3 and even on the latest Genesis Framework version 2.4.2 as of March 9, 2017.

 Since I already have this plugin installed, the install button is grayed out.
 You can now safely install the plugin and then open up a new blog post to post a sample code and see how easy it is.